Query Circuits: Explaining How Language Models Answer User Prompts

 Explaining the decisions of large language models (LLMs) is essential for their deployment in high-stakes domains such as medicine~\citep{amann2020explainability} and autonomous systems~\citep{9616449}.
 For example, when a medical AI agent receives a query from clinicians and decides whether a patient should undergo surgery, its reasoning must be interpretable to ensure the decision does not rely on spurious/shortcut features~\citep{yuan-etal-2024-llms}; when an autonomous vehicle selects an incorrect control action, its failure mode must be explainable to allow accurate attribution of responsibility.

-Recently, circuit discovery~\citep{conmy2023towards, hanna2024have, ameisen2025circuit} has emerged as a popular approach for explaining model mechanisms~\citep{kharlapenko2025scaling}.
+Circuit discovery~\citep{conmy2023towards, hanna2024have, ameisen2025circuit} has emerged as a popular approach for explaining model mechanisms~\citep{kharlapenko2025scaling}.
 However, most studies only investigate circuits of simple inference patterns, such as indirect object identification (IOI)~\citep{wang2023interpretability} and greater-than (GT) comparison~\citep{hanna2023how}.
-Though valuable, these circuits do not explain how a model produces a particular output for a given user input query.
-Other approaches identify circuits in surrogate models such as sparse autoencoders (SAEs)~\citep{sae} and cross-layer transcoders (CLTs)~\citep{clt}.
-While discovery is easier in surrogates due to their sparse activations, they often fail to faithfully reconstruct model activations~\citep{ameisen2025circuit} and may not capture the true mechanisms of the LLM~\citep{marks2024enhancing, cltunfaithfulness}, undermining their reliability.
-Moreover, training surrogates is computationally expensive~\citep{templeton2024scaling}, limiting their accessibility.
+Though valuable, these circuits do not explain how a model produces a particular output for a user input query given in the wild.

+Approaches for identifying instance-level circuits have recently emerged~\citep{marks2025sparse, ameisen2025circuit}.
+They largely rely on surrogate models such as sparse autoencoders (SAEs)~\citep{sae} and cross-layer transcoders (CLTs)~\citep{clt}.
+A prominent example is Circuit Tracing~\citep{ameisen2025circuit}, a CLT-based framework for discovering instance-level circuits that explain input-specific model behavior.
+While circuit discovery is often easier in surrogate models due to their sparse activations, these surrogates frequently fail to faithfully reconstruct model activations~\citep{ameisen2025circuit} and may not capture the true computational mechanisms of the LLM~\citep{marks2024enhancing, cltunfaithfulness}, limiting their reliability.
+In addition, training surrogate models is computationally expensive~\citep{templeton2024scaling}, reducing their accessibility.